No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Conclusion

-In this work, we delved into the five pretraining datasets of 34 multimodal vision-language models, analyzing the distribution and composition of concepts within, generating over 300GB of data artifacts that we publicly release.
-Our findings reveal that across concepts, significant improvements in zero-shot performance require exponentially more data, following a log-linear scaling trend.
+In this work, we studied 5 pretraining datasets of 34 multimodal models, analyzing the distribution and composition of concepts within them, generating over 300GB of data artifacts that we publicly release.
+Our findings reveal that across concepts, significant improvements in zero-shot performance require exponentially more data, following a sample-inefficient log-linear scaling trend.
 This pattern persists despite controlling for similarities between pretraining and downstream datasets or even when testing models on entirely synthetic data distributions.
 Further, all tested models consistently underperformed on the \textit{``Let it Wag!''} dataset, which we systematically constructed from our findings to test for long-tail concepts.
 This underlines a critical reassessment of what ``zero-shot'' generalization entails for multimodal models, highlighting the limitations in their current generalization capabilities.
-We highlight a few exciting avenues for future research to bridge these gaps or obtain further insights: \textbf{Understanding Image-Text Misalignments.} One can explore the origins of misalignments between images and texts, such as the limitations of exact matching for concept identification in captions, inaccuracies from the RAM++ tagging model, or captions that are either too noisy or irrelevant. \textbf{Investigating Compositional Generalization.} The term ``zero-shot generalization'' often refers to models' ability for compositional generalization, meaning the ability to understand new combinations of concepts not previously encountered.
-This is distinct from traditional zero-shot learning and presents an intriguing, yet unresolved challenge: analyzing compositional generalization from a data-centric perspective. \textbf{Methods for Bridging the Generalization Gap.} Addressing the challenges posed by the long-tail distribution involves improving model generalization to overcome the limited improvement from pretraining we found in our study.
-Retrieval mechanisms can compensate for the inherent generalization shortcomings of pretrained models, providing a viable path to mitigating the effects of long-tailed pretraining data distributions.